About Me

 • I – V/3 – vi – vi/b7 – ii – ii/b7 – V

 Let’s look at these in more detail.
 Again, the roman numerals represent the chord (lower case for minors) and the natural number represents the note in relation to the chord being played.
 Thus V/3 represents the fifth chord in a key, with its 3rd note in the bass; vi/b7 represents the sixth chord (which is minor) in the key with its flatted seven note (a whole step lower than the root note) in the bass.
-Let’s chart these in different keys:
+Let’s chart these in different keys – click the boxes below:

 Progression 1